Geometric Arbitrage Theory and Market Dynamics Reloaded: Conclusion

 \section{Conclusion}

 By introducing an appropriate stochastic differential geometric formalism the classical theory of stochastic finance can be embedded into a conceptual framework called \textit{Geometric Arbitrage Theory}, where the market is modelled with a principal fibre bundle, arbitrage corresponds to its curvature and arbitrage strategies to its holonomy.
-The Fundamental Theorem of Asset Pricing is given a differential homotopic characterization for both complete and not complete arbitrage free markets.
+The Fundamental Theorem of Asset Pricing is given a differential homotopic characterization.
 The market dynamics is seen to be the solution of stochastic Euler-Lagrange equations for a choice of the Lagrangian allowing to express Hamilton's principle of minimal action as the minimal expected arbitrage principle, an extension of the no-arbitrage principle.
-Explicit equilibrium and non-equilibrium solutions are provided for a closed market.
+Explicit are provided for a closed market.